NMGRL/pychron/docs/course/pychron_week_day1.rst

 Terminations cancel the experiment immediately.
 Actions allow you to specify a action to take such as run a blank, etc. Custom actions can be programmed using pyscripts.

+.. attention:: Practice adding a simple and a path truncation to some runs.

 **Wait Dialog** You should be familiar with the basic concepts of the Wait Dialog.
 One feature that has not been discussed in depth is "Set Max Seconds."
 This is used to extend the wait period beyond the original time.
 For example say the wait dialog starts at 30 seconds but you are doing something and want to delay 5 minutes.
 Enter 300 into "Set Max Seconds" and the wait